 Festival info

-The National Indigenous Art Fair will return to Gadigal Land at it’s new location The Cutaway, Barangaroo.
-The National Indigenous Art Fair Showcases creations from First Nations artists, designers and makers for its seventh annual event.
+The National Indigenous Art Fair will return to Gadigal Land at it’s new location, The Cutaway, Barangaroo.
+This year will be our seventh annual event, showcasing creations from First Nations artists, designers and makers.

-At the ethical marketplace, there'll be more than 50 stallholders where you can purchase art, handmade jewellery, homewares, food and more.
-All proceeds go directly back to the artist and First Nations communities.
+At the ethical marketplace, there’ll be more than 50 stallholders where visitors can purchase art, handmade jewellery, homewares, food and more, with all proceeds going directly back to the artists and First Nations communities.

-You can also check out cooking demonstrations, participate in workshops and enjoy the live music and dance performances.
+Visitors can also enjoy cooking demonstrations, participate in workshops and experience a vibrant program of live music and dance performances.

 Event details